ibalosh/elevation/README.md

 To overcome this, we can use a proxy server to adjust the response of the server for our domain, and therefore pass the CORS validation.
 For this, I have used [cors-anywhere](https://github.com/Rob--W/cors-anywhere) proxy server.

+# Solution

+Leaflet map library was used with react leatflet wrapper to display the map and get the coordinates of the clicked location.

+Initial location is read from the browser's geolocation API if possible to set sensible default.

 # Todo

 * User can submit latitude and longitude of a location.
 Either by hand or clicking on a map.